zxl634/configurable-date-input-polyfill/README.md

-# date-input-polyfill
+# configurable-date-input-polyfill
 Just include this simple script and IE, Firefox, and OS X Safari will support `<input type="date">`, without any dependencies, not even jQuery!

 Support dynamically created inputs, so can be used in single page applications.

-Forked from [nodep-date-input-polyfill](https://github.com/brianblakely/nodep-date-input-polyfilll).
+Forked from [date-input-polyfill](https://github.com/jcgertig/date-input-polyfill).
 Continuing as a separate project.

 ## Install
-`npm install --save date-input-polyfill`
+`npm install --save configurable-date-input-polyfill`

 Add to your project: